2025 Annual Service Plan

 Consultation process

-The consultation is following a two-round process.
+The consultation followed a two-round process.

 2025 Annual Service Plan Consultation Process.
 Round one (Summer 2024): Seek feedback on preliminary proposed service initiatives.
 Round 2 (Fall 2024): Seek feedback on final proposed service initiatives.